npmstudy/elysia-vs-fastify-benchmark/README.md

 Benchmark done on the same computer, almost at the same time (within 10 minutes)。

 - Elysia is build（from ts to singlefile）, no cluster and log
-- Fastify use ESM（no need any build）    , no cluster and log
+- Fastify use ESM（no need any build）    , use cluster ,no log

 Fastify is faster than Elysia.